 While it can help you to set up and optimize an extender (or your entire network), Home WiFi Alert has annoying ads and you can’t work with 2.4- and 5GHz signals at once.

 The Luma mesh router uses multiple devices stationed around a home to extend your Wi-Fi network.If you have a pesky dead zone that just can’t be fixed with an extender, you might want to scrap the router altogether and get a mesh networking kit.
 These devices have been designed from the start to work as a router and connected extender (or two) and have a surprisingly large reach.
-The best can cover homes large enough to make a plutocrat envious.
-And in addition to startups such as Luma and Eero, established router makers such as Netgear and Linksys now offer whole home Wi-Fi options.
+The best mesh routers can cover homes large enough to make a plutocrat envious.
+You can get a great mesh router from familiar names like Netgear and TP-Link, but some of our favorites are from companies like Samsung and Google, so check out our reviews to find a mesh system that works for you.

 - Best Routers